 "Over there."

-"Yeah, I know.
-I'm gonna smoke you at the arcades next zone conference.
+“Yeah, I know.
+I’m gonna smoke you at the arcades next zone conference.
 Yo!
 Gordon.
-Hear what I said?"
+That means you!”

 "When are we gonna start eating?"

-"WELL, LET'S GET THIS THING ROLLING!"
+“WELL, LET’S GET THIS THING ROLLING!”
 A stocky man, graying around the temples, stood up on a chair.
-"Hey, Brother Allen, that means you, too."
-He grinned.
-"Well, we're really glad you missionaries could share this Thanksgiving with us."
-There was a smattering of applause.
-"And for you who don't know me--I see a few new rotatees out there--I'm President Whitfield.
-As you know, the family and I just got back from an inspection tour in California.
+“We’re really glad you missionaries could share this Thanksgiving with us.”
+A smattering of applause.
+“And for you who don’t know me—I see a few new rotatees out there—I’m President Whitfield.
+As you know, the family and I recently returned from an inspection tour in California.
 Spend ten hours laying over in Hawaii.
-And I'll tell you, never thought I'd say it, but it's good to be home!
-Now, Brother Allen, get up here and bless the food."
+And I’ll tell you, never thought I’d say it, but it’s good to be home!
+Now, Brother Allen, get up here and bless the food.”

-Brother Allen offered a Thanksgiving prayer: long, but tolerable.
+Brother Allen offered a Thanksgiving prayer—overlong but tolerable.
+And entirely comprehensible.

 They heaped up their plates and sat down together.